stephan192/dwdwfsapi/README.md

 ```

 ## Usage
-The WFS API currently consists only of two modules.
-One for retrieving the current weather warnings and one for retreiving the bio weather forecast.
+The WFS API currently consists of three modules.
+One for retrieving the current weather warnings, one for retrieving the bio weather forecast and one for retrieving the pollen flight forecast.

 ### Weather warnings module